Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 <img width="1600" height="559" alt="image" src="https://github.com/user-attachments/assets/66bbd523-1673-4366-8a11-eb3a9d3aa097" />

 ### We will store the GitHub Personal access token to push the deployment file, which will be modified in the pipeline itself for the ECR image.
+- A Personal Access Token (PAT) is a secure way to authenticate with GitHub without using your username/password.
+  - It allows Jenkins (or any automation tool) to push, pull, or manage repositories.
+  - You can limit the permissions (scopes) of the token, e.g., only allow write to a specific repo.

 Step 1: Add GitHub credentials